 Every purchasing decision you make affects the economy in some way.
 Because local businesses tend to use other local vendors for their needs, the money spent there doesn’t just support one local business, but also all the others who provide them with supplies and services.
 And when the owner and staff live where they work, more of their wages go right back to other local businesses, creating an interconnected support network that keeps communities thriving.

-By being nimble and adaptable, small businesses are able to weather shifting economic tides.
-Having a healthy local business community helps establish stability for towns and cities.
+By being nimble and adaptable, small businesses are able to weather shifting economic tides and more effectively support their local community.
+Having a healthy local business community helps establish stability for towns and cities and build community.
 Every resident is more likely to flourish when small businesses are doing well!

-More and more, people are becoming aware of the importance of supporting local businesses.
-According to a survey by the National Federation of Independent Business,2 91% of consumers believe it’s more important than ever to support small businesses, and 83% plan to do a portion of their holiday shopping at small businesses.
+More and more, people are becoming aware of how important it is to support local businesses.
+According to a survey by the National Federation of Independent Business, 2 91% of consumers believe it’s more important than ever to support small businesses, and 83% plan to do a portion of their holiday shopping each year at small businesses.

 The reasons are clear.
 In addition to the economic benefits they provide, local businesses contribute to the character of a community.
 No town or neighborhood is defined by how many chain restaurants or big box stores it has.
-But communities become desirable places to live and visit when they have interesting, unique eateries, cafes, and boutiques.
-And especially when it comes to holiday shopping, visiting local stores guarantees that your gift will be thoughtful and one of a kind.
-Receiving a handmade, unique gift certainly feels more special than something mass-produced and available in retailers across the country.
+But communities become desirable places to live and visit when they have interesting, unique eateries, cafes, pie shops, gyms, and boutiques.